charliepark/classy-css/README.md

 For the .button and .td example, I *have* used HTML elements, as a table cell isn't really transferrable (so it'll always apply to a `<td>`), and even if an `<a>` is the element that gets the .button{} class, I'll still want it to look and feel like a button.

-### Use A Single File for Your CSS

-In *Getting Things Done*, David Allen recommends having a single filing structure, based alphabetically.
-He's worked with hundreds of thousands of clients, and sold millions of books.
-He probably has good things to say about filing structures.

 ### Alphabetize the Classes in Your CSS File

 Similar to David Allen's approach to organizing paper-based files, Classy CSS uses a single CSS file, with all classes listed alphabetically.
 Because you're naming them descriptively, they should fall into a natural order.
 For example: